mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

     "redisCachemaxfragmentationmemory-reserved": 300,
     "redisCachemaxmemory-delta": 200,
 ```
-#### Connect
+_Excerpt from azuredeploy.json for hard-coded redis cache variables not exposed in azuredeploy.parameters.json file_

 ## Cost

-You are responsible for the cost of the Azure services used while running this NIST 800-66 reference PaaS deployment template for ASE.
+You are entirely responsible for the cost of the Azure services used while running this NIST 800-66 reference PaaS deployment template for ASE.
 There is no additional cost for using this template.
 The Azure Resource Manager template for this NIST 800-66 reference PaaS deployment for ASE includes configuration parameters that you can customize.
 Some of these settings will affect the cost of deployment.
 For cost estimates, see the pricing pages for each AWS service you will be using or the [Azure Calculator](https://azure.microsoft.com/en-us/pricing/calculator/) or the [Azure Channel Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/) if you are an enterprise customer with an ELA.
 Prices are subject to change.

 ## Authors